Needs assessment: Definition, types, steps & examples

 2. Measure and allocate your resources

-Before you start your assessment, decide exactly how much bandwidth your team has and how much you’re willing to spend on the project.
-Also, determine how much time you’re giving yourself to meet your goals.
-Do you want to fill the gaps in six months?
-A year?
-Knowing exactly how much bandwidth you have will allow you to take a systematic approach to your report.
+Before you start your assessment, decide exactly how much bandwidth your team has and how much you're willing to spend on the project.
+Determine how much time you're giving yourself to meet your goals, six months or a year?

-Your team’s availability and organizational resources will impact the comprehensiveness of your needs assessment.
-If you allot more time to your needs assessment, you’ll be able to spend more time on data collection.
+Your team's availability and organizational resources will affect the comprehensiveness of your needs assessment.
+If you allot more time, you'll be able to spend more time on data collection.

 Read: If you like maximizing team impact, you’ll love resource allocation